isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

 To avoid unnecessary performance degradation, the shared subnets should only be defined when required by the deployment.

-Shared networks provide an ability to specify many parameters in the shared network scope that apply to all subnets within it.
+Shared networks provide the ability to specify many parameters in the shared network scope that apply to all subnets within it.
 If necessary, it is possible to specify a parameter in the shared network scope and then override its value in the subnet scope.
 For example: